timescale/docs/ai/python-interface.md

       array([1. , 1.3], dtype=float32),
       0.14489260377438218]]

-There are many search options which we will cover below in the `Advanced search` section.
+There are many search options which are be covered below in the `Advanced search` section.

-As one example, we will return one item using a similarity search constrained by a metadata filter.
+A simple search example that returns one item using a similarity search constrained by a metadata filter is shown below:

 ``` python
 vec.search([1.0, 9.0], limit=1, filter={"action": "jump"})